 You pay 100% for non-covered services, including most cosmetic surgery.

-Medicare requires prior authorization before you get these hospital outpatient services that are sometimes considered cosmetic:
+Medicare requires prior authorization before you get these hospital outpatient services that are sometimes (but not always) considered cosmetic:

 If your procedure requires prior authorization before Medicare will pay for it, you don’t need to do anything.
 Your provider will send a prior authorization request and documentation to Medicare for approval before performing the procedure.
 If Medicare approves your prior authorization request, you should only need to pay your deductible and coinsurance.